 The Approving Officer has a statutory responsibly to determine if the proposed subdivision plan is in the best interest of the broader community.

 - Preliminary Layout Assessment

-Preliminary Layout Assessment is granted in the form of a letter from the Approving Officer outlining a comprehensive statement of conditions precedent, under which final approval of the subdivision will be considered.
+Preliminary Layout Assessment is granted in the form of a letter from the Approving Officer outlining a comprehensive list of conditions for which the development or subdivision can be realized, under which final approval of the subdivision will be considered.
 The Preliminary Layout Assessment document is valid for one year and may include requirements such as:

 - Subdivision layout, road alignments and lot dimensions;

 - Covenants, easements and statutory rights-of-way;

 - Conditions required through other processes such as rezoning and development permits.

 Applicants must retain the services of a professional engineer who will design the works and services required in accordance with the Subdivision Bylaw.
 All services are required to be installed at the applicant's expense prior to final subdivision approval.
 If the applicant elects to request Final Approval of the subdivision, prior to works being installed or accepted, the applicant shall be required to provide bonding and enter into a Servicing Agreement (or Works and Services Agreement [same]) with the Municipality to complete the required works by a specified date.
 This will be further outlined in your Preliminary Layout Assessment.